To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas and road and rail networks.
 Impacts of a disaster on these services may have far-reaching long-term affects for mainland communities.

-Thorneside receives its water supply from the Alexandra Hills Reservoir located at Hilltop Circuit, Alexandra Hills.
-The Alexandra Hills Reservoir services the Redland City’s northern suburbs via a pipeline network that is both gravity-fed and pressurised.
+Thorneside receives its water supply from the Alexandra Hills Reservoir located at Hilltop Circuit.
+The This reservoir services the Redland City’s northern suburbs via a pipeline network that is both gravity-fed and pressurised.
 The reservoir holds a mix of water from the Leslie Harrison Dam and the Herring Lagoon bore field on North Stradbroke Island.

 This is possible because the Alexandra Hills Reservoir connects to both the Leslie Harrison Dam and the Mount Cotton Reservoir at Tallow Wood Court.
-The Mount Cotton Reservoir is in turn connected to the Heinemann Road Reservoir at Mount Cotton, which connects to both the South East Queensland Water Grid and North Stradbroke Island.
+The Mount Cotton Reservoir is in turn connected to the Heinemann Road Reservoir at Mount Cotton, which connects to both the SEQ Water Grid and North Stradbroke Island.

 Thorneside’s power supply enters the city via an underground powerline along Rickertt Road that crosses Tingalpa Creek from Brisbane City.
 From this point, the vast majority of Thorneside is serviced by an overhead powerline network, as is consistent the longer established residential suburbs.